sandeepsign/fashionmirror.shop/replit.md

-# VirtualFit - AI-Powered Fashion Try-On Application
+# FashionMirror - AI-Powered Fashion Try-On Application

 ## Overview

-VirtualFit is a modern web application that leverages Google Gemini's AI image generation capabilities to provide virtual fashion try-on experiences.
+FashionMirror is a modern web application that leverages Google Gemini's AI image generation capabilities to provide virtual fashion try-on experiences.
 Users can upload their photos and see how different clothing items would look on them using advanced AI image processing.
 The application features a curated fashion collection and supports custom fashion item uploads, creating personalized styling experiences.

 ## User Preferences